dynamsoft-docs/document-normalizer-docs/programming/xamarin/api-reference/document-normalizer.md

 **Parameters**

-`[in]filePath`: A string defining the file path.
+`[in]filePath` A string defining the file path.
 It supports BMP, TIFF, JPG, PNG files.

 **Return Value**